 I’m a wearer of many hats, with a varied list of skills and interests.

-I have over a decade of English language teaching experience to all ages.
+I have over a decade and a half of English language teaching experience to all ages.
 In collaboration with the social eating network, Bonappetour, I offer Market-to-Table and Pasta-Making cooking classes from my home in Turin.
 I also work with local Italian-English bilingual preschool, Scuola il Cucciolo, to provide hands-on cooking experiences designed for young children.
-Keep an eye on my Events page for upcoming open days and workshops.

-In addition to creating the content (recipes, photography and text) for this blog, I write about Italian food traditions and travel for other publications.
+In addition to creating the content (recipes, photography and text) for this blog, I have written about Italian food traditions and travel for other publications.
 See my Press page for more details.

 If you’re looking for a list of my favourite eats/drinks/things to do in Turin, you’ll find one here and here.
 If you’d like more information about the cooking experiences I offer from my home in Turin, visit my Bonappetour hosting page.
 If you’re wondering what local specialties you should try while visiting the city and the surrounding region of Piedmont, here are a few personal favourites: grissini stirati, zucchine in carpione, bagna cauda, and amaretti morbidi.